-When it became clear that people 65 and older were at higher risk for severe illness from the coronavirus, I instinctively started worrying about my favorite 78-year-old, Bob Dylan.
+When it became clear that people 65 and older were at higher risk for severe illness from the coronavirus, I instinctively started worrying about my favorite, Bob Dylan.
 I checked the perpetually touring geezer’s website to make sure he’d canceled his tour dates in Japan (he had), and felt a touch a comfort.

 I don’t really know if “Murder Most Foul” is any good or if it means Bob Dylan has gone insane.
 But it means Bob Dylan’s still kicking.
 That’s all that matters.